rkuhlf/ideal-gas-law/README.md

     - No need for a version field since everything gets updated all at once.

 - TODO: Add a folder with a bunch of scripts that I add to my bin that do a lot of the building stuff for me. .sh is probably fine.
+- Perhaps in order to support more particles it might be useful to investigate webGL.
+It looks like I'm having a hard time even rending this many particles.